reyesenamorado97/tdd-student-store-starter/README.md

     or filtering by category.
 I had to figure out that I needed to map each object in that twice filtered array into my product card component.

+    PART 2
+    The topics most definitely helped me complete this project.
+I have a much better footing with react and the backend.
+It was a serious learning adventure but I am proud if the work I put into to all assignments for this week.
+They were tough but worth it.
+The code from the bank lab helped out so much.
+I would have been lost with no idea where to start if it wasn't for that lab specifically!

 If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.